Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 - _**inputs**_: The input data nodes referring to the _function_'s parameter(s) data to be executed.
 - _**outputs**_: The output data nodes referring to the result(s) data of the _function_ to be executed.
 - _**skippable**_: Boolean attribute indicating if the task execution can be skipped if all output data nodes are up-to-date.
-Default value: `False`.
+The default value of _skippable_ is `False`.

 Here is a simple example: